Regular Logical Mode vs. Light Fun Mode In Social Interactions

 'Regular Logical Mode': Fairly unemotional and detached, logical, engaged, focused, wanting to talk about a certain topic

-'Regular Logical Mode': Learning something new, connecting with someone, getting to know someone better, being, mentally stimulated and challenged, having an interesting conversation
+'Regular Logical Mode': Learning something new, connecting with someone, getting to know someone better, being mentally stimulated and challenged, having an interesting conversation

-’Light Fun Mode': Having fun, feeling good, laughing, coming out feeling closer to your friends, coming away with good memories, stories, and anecdotes, getting in adventures, ending up in a situation that is way more fun than you could have hoped for
+'Light Fun Mode': Having fun, laughing, coming out feeling closer to your friends, coming away with good memories, stories, and anecdotes, getting in adventures, ending up in a situation that is way more fun than you could have hoped for

-'Regular Logical Mode': Day-to-day life, work, one-on-one discussions, among people who want to learn about each other, during a quiet evening at home, formal events, during the day, low key meals, specifically having a logical or in-depth discussion
+'Regular Logical Mode': Day-to-day life, work, one-on-one discussions, among people who want to learn about each other, during a quiet evening at home, formal events, during the day, low key meals, specifically having a logical or in-depth conversation

 Situations where it may be inappropriate